cakephp/docs/fr/orm/query-builder.rst

 -------------------

 While ORMs and object result sets are powerful, hydrating entities is sometimes unnecessary.
-For example when accessing aggregated data, building an Entity may not make sense.
+For example, when accessing aggregated data, building an Entity may not make sense.
 In these situations you may want to disable entity hydration::

     $query = $articles->find();